learn-co-curriculum/react-hooks-use-effect/README.md

 - Use the `useEffect` hook to write side effects in components
 - Control when the side effects run by using a dependencies array with `useEffect`

-## Overview
+## Introduction

-In this lesson, we'll talk about how to use **side-effects** in our function components with the `useEffect` hook, and how to run additional code in our components that isn't triggered by a user event, like clicking a button.
+In this lesson, we'll talk about how to use **side effects** in our function components with the `useEffect` hook, and how to run additional code in our components that isn't triggered by a user event such as clicking a button.

 ## Reviewing What We Know